-In general, the transfer of a resident from one training programme to another is not encouraged.
+In general, the transfer of a Resident from one Training Programme to another is not encouraged.
 Importantly, the Education Committee has to be informed in advance.
-Below there is a list of accompanying documents required for the approval of a residents transfer by the education committee.
-Specifically, a statement from both of the past and the future supervisor are required with an explanation for the reasons for the transfer:
+Below there is a list of accompanying documents required for the approval of a Residents transfer by the Education Committee.
+Specifically, a statement from both of the past and the future Supervisors are required with an explanation for the reasons for the transfer:

-- The resident should briefly explain the reasons for the transfer. - Both the past and the future supervisor should briefly acknowledge their supervisory responsibility (e.g. with an annual report and an evaluation of the resident, a signed agreement for future supervision).
+- The Resident should briefly explain the reasons for the transfer. - Both the past and the future supervisor should briefly acknowledge their supervisory responsibility (e.g. with an Annual Report and an evaluation of the Resident, a signed agreement for future supervision).

 The Education Committee will make every possible effort to keep the turnaround time at 1 month or less.
 Recognition of externship training time will be decided on an individual basis.
-In case of repeat resident transfer incidents in a particular training programme, the Education Committee will evaluate whether additional measures are required.
+In case of repeat Resident transfer incidents in a particular Training Programme, the Education Committee will evaluate whether additional measures are required.

-4.15 Temporary interruption of programmes
+4.15 Temporary Interruption of Programmes

-A residency programme may be temporarily interrupted for personal / family reason pending that the College approves.
+A residency Programme may be temporarily interrupted for personal / family reason pending that the College approves.
 To this aim a letter from the supervisor must be sent to the Board through the secretariat (secretariat@ECVCP.org), stating that the training must be interrupted and why, and the provisional duration of this interruption.

-5 The Examination
+5. The Examination